 In both Bug and Bug Too there are examples.
 In the first title there's Bug's girlfriend, while the sequel sports some multiarmed amazons with large breasts in some levels.

 Q-Bee of Darkstalkers fame similarly has a female body with... generous proportions.
 But it's revealed that this is all a ploy to capture unsuspecting men for her and her hive to mate with and eat (in her victory poses, she even pulls out a knife and fork).
 This is most evident by the fact that, in her battle stances, she is posed with the buglike eyes on top of her head leading the body, since the ones on her face are entirely decorative (and form part of her mouth).

-Dreamwalk Journal is all about a world of nude anthropomorphic insects and arachnids with exaggerated sexual characteristics, including huge boobs on all the females (They apparently use breasts for storing honey or whatever rather than actually nursing).
+Dreamwalk Journal and sequels are all about a world of nude anthropomorphic insects and arachnids with exaggerated sexual characteristics, including huge boobs on all the females (They apparently use breasts for storing honey or whatever rather than actually nursing).
 That's all you need to know about it.

 This is common in One Piece, in which zoans (people who can turn into animals) usually retain several human features in their half animal form, including hair and, in females, breasts.
 Even in the case of two female characters who can turn into snakes.
 At least they didn't have nipples.

 The Skrulls of the Marvel Universe are usually referred to as reptiles; they're green, anyway.
 Would be justified, as they are shapeshifters, if the few female skrulls shown in their "natural" form weren't as vulnerable to the Most Common Superpower as everyone else in MU.
 They have hair, so maybe they're egg-laying mammals, not reptiles; apparently they lay eggs and then nurse their young after they hatch.